- In Our Community

 Construction Conditions and Tree Trimming

-Construction will primarily occur in the City of Jacksonville (COJ) and Florida Department of Transportation’s (FDOT) rights of way, roads and easements.
-The contractor will begin with mobilizing equipment and locating existing utilities within the project limits to locate the public rights of way and existing utilities (JEA, AT&T, Comcast, TECO Gas, etc.).
+Construction will primarily occurred in the City of Jacksonville (COJ) and Florida Department of Transportation’s (FDOT) rights of way, roads and easements.
+The contractor began with mobilizing equipment and locating existing utilities within the project limits to locate the public rights of way and existing utilities (JEA, AT&T, Comcast, TECO Gas, etc.).

-The contractor will be required to temporarily close portions of roads to thru-traffic to complete the installation of the new sewer force main.
-These closures are necessary for the both the safety of the workers and the general public.
-Residents and businesses that reside within the project boundaries will be provided access and are permitted to drive (with caution) within the construction area.
-There will be times during the day when customers may have limited access when the contractor is working directly in front of homes or businesses.
-The COJ’s Wayne B. Stevens Boat Ramp will remain accessible during construction.
+The contractor was required to temporarily close portions of roads to thru-traffic to complete the installation of the new sewer force main.
+These closures were necessary for the both the safety of the workers and the general public.
+Residents and businesses that reside within the project boundaries were provided access and were permitted to drive (with caution) within the construction area.
+There were times during the day when customers had limited access when the contractor was working directly in front of homes or businesses.
+The COJ’s Wayne B. Stevens Boat Ramp remained accessible during construction.

-Tree trimming will be required in areas with low-hanging tree branches in order to safely navigate equipment through the project area.
+Tree trimming was required in areas with low-hanging tree branches in order to safely navigate equipment through the project area.

 Restoration of Project Area